 The binder includes information:

-Your child’s cancer care team is ready to help you take advantage of some special programs offered through Batson Children's Hospital or by local organizations to help make cancer treatment more tolerable for your child and your family.
+Your child’s care team is ready to help you take advantage of some special programs offered through Batson Children's Hospital or by local organizations to help make cancer treatment more tolerable for your child and your family.
 Those range from granting your child’s wish to providing your child a way to mark his cancer journey.
 Ask your child’s social worker about these services.

 This website offers families a way to post updates about their child’s illness so family and friends can keep up with care and progress.
 It also allows those family and friends to send their thoughts and encouragement to you and your child.
 The resource guide provided by our social workers includes information on Caring Bridge.